 Significant progress has been made on the Humboldt Bay Trail between Eureka and Arcata, a reach that has been a regional trail priority for more than a decade.
-The last 4.25 miles of the Bay Trail South are funded for construction and currently in the permitting phase.
+The last 4.25 miles of the Bay Trail South are funded for construction.
 A separated multi-use trail south of Eureka is needed to extend the Waterfront Trail south to the College of the Redwoods, connecting the communities of Humboldt Hill, King Salmon, Fields Landing.
+The

-The Little River bridge crossing is an identified connectivity gap, where a separated bicycle facility is needed to connect the northern end of the Hammond Trail to the communities of Westhaven and Trinidad.
+Little River bridge crossing is an identified connectivity gap, where a separated bicycle facility is needed to connect the northern end of the Hammond Trail to the communities of Westhaven and Trinidad.